|

 situation and casually turned to leave the room.

-up the monkey bars, Hauberc watched as Read shoved forward
+Halfway up the monkey bars, Hauberc watched as Read shoved forward

 and thrust himself up the ladder in hot pursuit.
 Arms and kicking